UrbsLab/STREAMLINE/docs/source/local.md

 `run.py` can also be used with command line parameters as defined in the [parameters section](parameters.md)

-Similarly the following additional parameters need to given
+Similarly, the following additional parameters need to be given

 ```
 python run.py <other commands> --run-cluster False --run-parallel True<or Flase, accordingly>